ghislainv/wood-density-Cirad/README.md

 ## Versioning and archiving on the Cirad Dataverse

-Versions of this repository, including versions of the Cirad wood density database, are archived on the Cirad Dataverse repository: http://dx.doi.org/10.18167/DVN1/KRVF0E.
+Versions of this repository, including versions of the Cirad wood density database, are archived on the Cirad Dataverse repository:

+**Vieilledent G., F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard.** Code and data for: New formula and conversion factor to compute tree species basic wood density from a global wood technology database. _CIRAD Dataverse_. \[DOI: [10.18167/DVN1/KRVF0E](https://doi.org/10.18167/DVN1/KRVF0E)\].